Skip to main content

 • “I reached max level and have nothing new to work to unlock, and this isn't much of a base builder, so I think the replayability isn't there just yet.”

-• “The whole experience can be summed up in 70-90 hours and if you don't min-max or fiddle with your ship much and don't explore every nook and cranny of +75% of locations, it can probably go down even more and there is no real replayability or an end-game to sink more hours into.”
+• “The whole experience can be summed up in 70-90 hours and if you don't min-max, fiddle with your ship much, or explore every nook and cranny of more than 75% of locations, it can probably go down even more.
+There is no real replayability or end-game to sink more hours into.”

 • monetization